Ezhuthachan (caste): History

-It is believed that the Kadupattans reached Malabar by the fifteenth century(c.
-C.E 1447).
-Although the Aithihyamala says about a magician(Chembra Makku Ezhuthachan) who belonged to Kadupattan caste a disciple of the Kakkassery Bhattathiri and member of a family who had been a teacher of traditional heritage, his lifespan is unclear.
+It is believed that the Kadupattans reached Malabar by the fifteenth century (c.
+CE 1447).
+Although the Aithihyamala tells of a magician (Chembra Makku Ezhuthachan) who belonged to the Kadupattan caste, was a disciple of the Kakkassery Bhattathiri, and was a member of a family with a tradition of teaching, his lifespan is unclear.
 (Note: Palm-leaf manuscripts collected from various places of Valluvanad, Which dates back mid 19th century contain mention about Kadupattan and Ezhuthachan.
 From C.E 1849 and C.E 1833 respectively.)
 One edition of Keralolpathi, published by Hermann Gundert, includes a reference to kaduppattar.
 One of the first government records which mentions the Ezhutachan caste is the British India census taken on 17 February 1881.

-Kadupattans entered Kerala through Palakkad Gap, Their migration took place as number of groups of families.
-First group of eight families(Ettu veettukar) came and settled near Tirunavaya in Malabar region, some of their family names were Thekkeppattu, Vadakkeppattu, Kizhakkeppattu, Padinjareppattu, Meleppattu, Keezheppattu.
-Family of Chembra Ezhuthachan belongs to the tradition of Ettu veettukar.
-And the second group of thirty two families(Muppaththirandu veettukaar) settled in Thrissur region.
-Soon after another group of close relatives of Ettu veettukar and Muppaththirandu veettukaar settled in Palakkad region.
-Gradually they spread to other areas.
-Clashes between soldiers of Zamorin and Portuguese India Armadas that took place during sixteenth century on coastal areas of Malabar region, caused many Kadupattans who were inhabitants of coastal areas of Kingdom of Tanur to move to Kanniyampuram of Valluvanad (southern Malabar)(In present Ottappalam taluk), Chittur and other parts of Kingdom of Cochin and settle there.
+Kadupattans entered Kerala through the Palakkad Gap.
+Their migration took place in a number of groups of families.
+The first group of eight families (Ettu veettukar) came and settled near Tirunavaya in the Malabar region; some of their family names were Thekkeppattu, Vadakkeppattu, Kizhakkeppattu, Padinjareppattu, Meleppattu, and Keezheppattu.
+The family of Chembra Ezhuthachan belongs to the tradition of Ettu veettukar.
+The second group of thirty-two families (Muppaththirandu veettukaar) settled in the Thrissur region.
+Soon afterwards, another group of close relatives of Ettu veettukar and Muppaththirandu veettukaar settled in the Palakkad region.
+Gradually, they spread to other areas.
+Clashes between soldiers of the Zamorin and the Portuguese India Armadas that took place during the sixteenth century in the coastal areas of the Malabar region caused many Kadupattans who were inhabitants of the coastal areas of the Kingdom of Tanur to move to Kanniyampuram of Valluvanad (southern Malabar) (in present-day Ottappalam taluk), Chittur, and other parts of the Kingdom of Cochin, where they settled.